Kirby McInerney LLP Continues - GuruFocus.com

-NEW YORK, July 29, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against Discover Financial Services, Inc. (“Discover” or the “Company”) (: DFS).
-The investigation concerns whether Discover has violated the federal securities laws and/or engaged in other unlawful business practices.
+NEW YORK, Aug.
+05, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against TuSimple Holdings Inc. (“TuSimple” or the “Company”) ( TSP).
+The investigation concerns whether TuSimple has violated the federal securities laws and/or engaged in other unlawful business practices.

-Discover operates as a credit card issuer and electronic payment services company.
-The Company issues credit cards and offers student and personal loans, as well as savings products such as certificates of deposit and money market accounts.
+TuSimple engages in the operation and development of autonomous trucks.
+TuSimple Holdings Inc. operates as a holding company.
+The Company develops self-driving technologies to meet the demands of heavy-duty and semi-trucks.

-On July 20, 2022, after the market closed, Discover announced Q2 2022 financial results.
-On the same day, Discover issued a press release revealing that “the company is suspending until further notice its existing share repurchase program because of an internal investigation relating to its student loan servicing practices and related compliance matters.
-The investigation is ongoing and is being conducted by a board-appointed independent special committee.”
-On this news, the price of Discover shares declined by $9.80 per share, or approximately 8.93%, from $109.80 per share to close at $100.00 on July 21, 2022.
+On August 1, 2022, The Wall Street Journal published an article alleging, among other things, that an accident in which one of TuSimple’s autonomously driven trucks suddenly veered left, cutting across a highway and slamming into a cement barricade “underscores concerns that the autonomous-trucking company is risking safety on public roads in a rush to deliver driverless trucks to market.”
+While TuSimple reported that the accident was due to a person in the cab not properly rebooting the autonomous driving system before engaging it, The Wall Street Journal article reported that researchers argue that “it was the autonomous-driving system that turned the wheel and that blaming the entire accident on human error is misleading.”
+In addition, the article reported that the Federal Motor Carrier Safety Administration has launched a “safety compliance investigation” into TuSimple.
+On this news, the price of TuSimple shares declined by $0.97, or approximately 9.73%, from $9.96 per share to close at $8.99 on August 1, 2022.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and ethical rules.